“Music is not only my passion,it is my gateway to my creativity and my life’s energy.”

 I have been coaching and mentoring men for the last 15 years.
 I work with men on relationships, accountability, life direction and meaning, as well as other topics that get in the way of their life's purpose.
 Music has been a great bridge and metaphor for my life coaching.

 I am the father of two incredibly beautiful adult daughters as well as my beautiful grand children.....
-Stella Hope and Henry Tran... who teach me every day about love, faith and hope.
+Stella Hope, Henry Tran, and Bo....who teach me every day about love, faith and hope.
 I am married to my best friend who is also a talented artist, illustrator, and writer (pmneist.com).
 I am a lifelong student of human behavior and best describe myself with this quote from Picasso:

 “I am always doing that which I cannot do